-procedures, and decision-making processes at the College.302 The staff senate as outlined in the participatory governance handbook is the official representative body for full-time permanent staff employees and appoints staff members to institutional committees, and allows the exchange of information between staff and other stakeholders at the College.
+College stakeholders are committed through the participatory governance structure in maintaining a culture where the Board of Trustees (BOT), students, faculty, administrators, and staff contribute in planning, policy, and decision-making processes at the College.
+The Council on Postsecondary Student Affairs (COPSA) exists as the student governance body to ensure students' interests, needs and concerns when necessary, are brought to the attention of the president through the governance process.
+Student board policies (Series 500) and the 2016-2017 student handbook guides students in academic policies, procedures, and decision-making processes at the College.
+The staff senate as outlined in the participatory governance handbook is the official representative body for full-time permanent staff employees and appoints staff members to institutional committees, and allows the exchange of information between staff and stakeholders at the College.

-The 2014-2020 Institutional Strategic Master Plan (ISMP) guides the decision-making processes at the College and effective planning provides the tools needed to manage College finances, facilities, and ensures that the best quality education is provided to students.
-Additionally, strategic planning processes are linked to the facility master plan, budget planning, and information technology strategic master plans.
-303
+The 2014-2020 Institutional Strategic Master Plan (ISMP) guides the decision-making process at the College and effective planning provides the tools needed to manage College finances, facilities, and ensures the best quality education is provided to the students.
+Additionally, strategic planning processes are linked to the facility master plan, budget planning, and information technology strategic master plans.303

 The College governing board is responsible for establishing policies to assure the quality, effectiveness, and integrity of the decision-making process to achieve College goals, mission, and improve student success.
-College assemblies, employee convocations, MyGCC announcements, board meetings, annual reports, and student events such as "Meet the President" are avenues used to communicate planning, new college programs, and results of the decision-making processes at the College.
+College assemblies, employee convocations, MYGCC announcements, board meetings, annual reports, and student events such as "Meet the President" are avenues used to communicate planning, new college programs, and results in the decision-making process at the College.
 Additionally the dissemination and sharing of this information, such as media releases and newsletters can be found in the public domain of the College website.
 305